• Home

 Executive Vice President

 Marshall is responsible for engineering and project management for Waterleaf.
-He has over 20 years executive experience across startup operations and Fortune 500 companies in multiple areas including Operations, Engineering, and Technology Implementation, Business Planning/Budgeting, Finance/M&A, Revenue Assurance, and Regulatory Affairs.
+He has over 20 years of executive experience across startup operations and Fortune 500 companies in multiple areas including Operations, Engineering, Technology Implementation, Business Planning/Budgeting, Finance/M&A, Revenue Assurance, and Regulatory Affairs.

 David Levitan